Payphone: United States

-On average, payphone calls generally cost 5¢ into the 1950s and 10¢ until the mid-1980s.
+Payphone calls generally cost 5¢ into the 1950s and 10¢ until the mid-1980s.
 Rates standardized at 25¢ during the mid-1980s to early 1990s.
 The Bell System was required to apply for increases through state public service commissions.
 Therefore, the actual increases took effect at different times in different locations.
+The small town of Beggs, Oklahoma attracted national attention in the late 1970s when public payphones offering calls for only five cents had been essentially phased out across the country, but Beggs still had one.
+As of 2020, Beggs still has a nickel payphone, maintained in front of the Beggs Telephone Company office.